trisulnsm/dinodoc/trisuldocs/docs/ag/domain/contexts.md

 You can create users who are only allowed to view particular contexts.
 To do that

-- Go to Web Admin -> Manage Users
+- Go to Web Admin &rarr; Manage Users
 - Create a new User
 - Select the contexts allowed for this user using *Allowed Contexts* option.